prophesee-ai/prophesee_ros_stereo_driver/README.md

 ![Event-based vision by Prophesee](event-based_vision_PROPHESEE.png)

 This metapackage contains ROS stereo driver based on a wrapper around Metavision SDK Driver module.
-It offers the follosing ROS nodes
+It offers the follosing ROS nodes:
   * prophesee_ros_stereo_publisher - publishing data from Prophesee sensors to ROS topics
   * prophesee_ros_stereo_viewer - listening data from ROS topics and visualizing them on a screen

 Supported Prophesee EVK:
   * stereo event-based only